Editorial Stock Photography vs Traditional Stock: What Designers Should Know

 When Custom Editorial Content Makes Sense

-For brand launches, campaign moments, or highly specific visual directions, custom editorial content can be the right middle ground—more tailored than stock, but lighter than a full production shoot.
+Custom editorial content can bridge the gap—more tailored than stock, lighter than a full production shoot.

 On-brand imagery without overproduction

-Assets designed to integrate seamlessly into an existing system
+Assets designed to integrate into an existing system

-Details on custom content options are available here:
+Details on custom content options → [Custom Editorial Content]

 Ethical Stock Photography and Supporting Creatives